 Webhooks

-Webhooks allow your application to receive real-time updates about transaction statuses and KYC session results.
+Webhooks allow your application to receive asynchronous updates about KYC lifecycle, customer resolution, flow publishing, and KYT pipeline events.

 Configuration